ekcasey/tw_ac_vagrant_workshop/README.md

 ### Setting Up Berkshelf

 Berkshelf is a dependency manager for Chef.
 The cookbook we write will depend on cookbooks written by the chef community.
-You wil notice that an empty Berksfile has been created for you.
+You will notice that an empty Berksfile has been created for you.
 Berkshelf uses the Berksfile to determine what dependencies to fetch and where to fetch these dependencies from.
 Add the following lines to your Berksfile.

 Berksfile